wlmb/covid/README.md

 * plotcases.g, plotdec.g, plotcasesN.g, plotdecN.g, plotcasesMX...

-  Gnuplot commands that may be loaded by the gnuplot program to plot the number of new cases and new deseased as a function of the total number of cases. `load 'plotcases.g'` and `load 'plotdec.g'`.
+  Gnuplot scripts that may be loaded by the gnuplot program to plot the number of new cases and new deseased as a function of the total number of cases. `load 'plotcases.g'` and `load 'plotdec.g'`.
 May need editing according to your choice of countries and the